oscargregory/oscargregory/README.md

 </h2>
-<h3> I am dedicating this github profile to showcasing my journey to learning Cybersecurity and my path to breaking into the industry and getting my first job.
+<h3> I am dedicating this github profile to showcasing my journey to learning Cybersecurity and my path to breaking into the industry and getting my first job.</h3>

-I am a lifelong learner and extremely passionate about learning everything I can!</h3>